kblenman/kb-musf/README.md

 Students using Match USF will simply need to fill out and submit a web-form containing their basic information, the top 3 projects they would be interested in working on (from most preferred to least preferred), and what time they are typically available.
 ### For Instructors
 Instructors using Match USF will be able to login, view all the current submitted forms, delete forms, and finally run a create groups function that automatically creates and displays suggested groups of 3 or 4 based on shared project interests and available times.
+## Technology Used
+- **Hosted on:**
+  - Heroku
+- **Front-end Tools:**
+  - React
+  - Tachyons
+  - Materialize
+- **Back-end Tools:**
+  - Node
+  - Express
+  - PostgreSQL
+## About the Grouping Algorithm
+The grouping algorithm creates groups of 3 or 4 (max) based on compatible availability time and project choice.
+It attempts to assign students to their first choice then filters down choice levels from there until most students have been assigned to a group.
+Students that were not able to be assigned are added to a final "Unassigned Students" group.
+From there, the instructor can contact and/or manually place the unassigned student(s) into another group, overriding the group size limit or availability constraint at their own discretion.

+#### Students in the unassigned group are typically there for one or more of the following reasons:
+- None of their selected choices had enough people to make a group
+    - For example, two people selected project 5 as their 1st or 2nd choice but the algorithm couldn’t find a 3rd member to add
+- The student picked all choices that no one else picked
+- There was a project that met the students 1st, 2nd, or 3rd choice open **BUT** the time availability did not match
+- There was a project that met the student’s 1st, 2nd, or 3rd choice **AND** time availability **BUT** it was already maxed